 Mint Mobile: What I like

 Calls sounded crisp and clear, and no one on the other end reported issues hearing my voice.
 I had no problems sending SMS messages, but that's something I do less and less.
-Mint Mobile allows for Wi-Fi calling and messaging.
-This immensely helps me fill the gap of not having great T-Mobile coverage in my hometown.
+Mint Mobile also allows for Wi-Fi calling and messaging if the signal is weak or you're inside a building with a poor signal.

-Data use — what most smartphone users are going to care about — was strong.
-I had no problems downloading podcasts, streaming music, navigating with turn-by-turn directions, or anything else I wanted to do on my phone in good coverage areas.
+Data use — what most smartphone users care about most — was strong.
+I had no problems downloading videos and apps, streaming music, navigating Google maps, or anything else I wanted to do on my phone in good coverage areas.
 I also didn't have any issues trying to use my phones in a congested area of the city.
-The raw data speeds won't set any records, but it'll be fast enough for most users to use their phones without issue.
+The raw data speeds won't set any records, but they will be fast enough for most users to use their phones without issue.

 Finally, I like how Mint Mobile does billing.
 You buy service plans in three, six, and 12-month allotments.
 Your data allowance gets refreshed every month, but you only get billed after those months are over.
-Everyone does their budget differently, but budgeting for a single, annual bill works fine for me.
-The 12GB plan works out to $25 per month if you pay annually, which is much lower than comparable plans from other carriers.
+Everyone does their budget differently, but budgeting for a single annual bill works fine for me.
+The 15GB plan works out to $25 per month if you pay annually, which is much lower than comparable plans from other carriers.